finnsson/pagerjs/README.md

 Fork this repo.
 Install all dependencies (node.js, grunt, phnatomjs).
 Run all tests (`grunt qunit`).
 Run jslint (`grunt lint`).
 Make your changes.
 Run all tests and the linter again.
 Send a pull request.

-# Licence
+# License

-pager.js is under MIT licence.
+pager.js is under MIT license.

 Copyright (c) 2012 Oscar Finnsson